Whiteheads On Nose: Causes, Treatments, And Prevention

 1. Acne-Causing Bacteria

-Propionibacterium acnes is a bacteria known for causing acne.
+Propionibacterium acnes is a bacteria known to cause acne.
 This bacteria can get clogged in your pores and lead to the formation of whiteheads and other types of breakouts like pimples and blackheads on your face, including on your nose (1).
+It may also cause black heads on the nose!

 2. Lifestyle